bendechrai/bendechrai.github.io/_posts/2011-01-15-detox-blues-and-birth-stories.markdown

 title: "Day 12: Detox Blues and Birth Stories"
 Slug: detox-blues-and-birth-stories
 date: 2011-01-15 10:24:24
-categories: [Diet,Entry,Food Intolerance,Health,Raw Food,Self Discovery]
+tags: [Diet,Entry,Food Intolerance,Health,Raw Food,Self Discovery]
 ---
 Yesterday was a day of sniffles.
 This morning I woke up dried up, but only cos I was sleeping on my back.
 I got up and started pouring everywhere again.
 Just watery stuff, my body wasn't happy.
 I wanted comfort food, despite knowing it would make me feel like shit.
 My first reaction was how would I cope if we lived in a mobile home.
 I couldn't lock myself away at the other end to recover.
 I was feeling sorry for myself and had a victim energy around me.
 I acknowledged that and sat with it for a while.
 How was it serving me?
 What use was it feeling like that.